DreamHost was founded in 1997 and hosts over 1.5 million websites.

 The final bit of good news on these plans is that there’s no longer a delayed verification system.

-The first time we reviewed DreamHost, they required a manual verification that could postpone you being able to use the service for a few hours after signing up.
+The first time we reviewed DreamHost, they required a manual verification that could postpone you from being able to use the service for a few hours after signing up.

 Thankfully, their customer support rep told us that they now only require extra verification steps if there’s a problem with your payment.